jewelsofthought/neshama/site/posts/neshama/love.md

 ## Max love

 Here is a primary question of our time: How many people is the maximum that a person can truly love?
-This includes all the [different types of love](/site/posts/neshama/love_greek.md). ]How would one go about answering this question, or showing that there is no answer to this question?
+This includes all the [different types of love](/posts/neshama/love_greek/).

+{How would one go about answering this question?
+Or showing that there is no answer to this question?
 We know the lower bound is one - that which we call self-love.
-[Once again, the paradox of 2.
-When we say self-love, it is actually love of 2, the other is just you, yourself.
+Once again, here is the paradox of [bifurcation](bifurcation.html){which can be self-replication; or birth, a new creation - but that would need some "other" impulse to be able to manifest soemthing new.
+The only way we could even know that the unknown exists is because there is something in the unknown that calls to us.
+This is unique to our human experience as far as we can tell.
+It is only we who struggle with this impulse.
+All the animals exist in peace (except when disturbed by humans) with the fact of who/what they are.
+The lion is not striving to be a gazelle.
+The whale does not gaze wistfully at the seagull flying overhead.
+It is just living the life of a whale or lion.
+Only humans constantly wrestle with G-d... unless the opt out. }.
+When we say self-love, it is actually love of two, the other is just another you&mdash;perhaps a you you like more than you like your "self".
 So, the truth is that love must begin with two, though it starts of at one.

-It also seems also know logically, that there must be an upper bound.
+It also seems logical that there must be an upper bound to the amount of people one can love.
+It is almost as if each one of us is granted a portion of love.
+We can love one deeply, or spread our love over many.
+The only caveat is to beware of loving the dead.

 Tests have been done, that show that the maximum amount of parallel tasks a human can preform at the same time is around seven.
 Like writing seven letters simultaneously.
 Yet, no research has been done into love.
 Perhaps we prefer it to be a mystery - that way it allows for more leeway.
 Seven might be a good starting place for an upper bound.